Route network simplification for transport planning

 2. Assigning attributes to the simplified network

-The key contributions of the paper are the novel methods of image skeletonization, presented in Section 3.1, and simplification with Voronoi diagrams to identify central lines, covered in Section 3.2.
+We address the geometric simplification first, describing skeletonisation and then a Voronoi‑based approach.
+The key contributions of the paper are the novel methods of image skeletonisation, presented in Section 3.1, and simplification with Voronoi diagrams to identify central lines, covered in Section 3.2.

-The skeletonization approach generates a simplified network by buffering the network, applying an image skeletonization algorithm, and extracting lines segements from a raster of this buffer.
+The skeletonisation approach generates a simplified network by buffering the network, applying an image skeletonisation algorithm, and extracting line segments from a raster of this buffer.
+For an example of the resulting outputs, see the “Skeletonised” column of Figure 2 (Otley: top row; Armley: bottom row).

-In skeletonization, overlapping lines are identified, buffered, transformed into a raster image, the image processed through a thinning algorithm, and a skeletal representation of the original network produced (see Methods appendix for details).
-This skeletal structure preserves the overall extent and connectivity of the network, with a central line that follows the centre-line of the combined buffered area.
+In skeletonisation, overlapping lines are identified, buffered, transformed into a raster image, the image processed through a thinning algorithm, and a skeletal representation of the original network produced (see Methods appendix for details).
+This skeletal structure preserves the overall extent and connectivity of the network, with a central line that follows the centreline of the combined buffered area.

-In detail, skeletonization is only applied where more than line-segment buffer overlaps.
+Specifically, we apply skeletonisation only where more than one buffered line segment overlaps.
 To identify overlapping line-segments, the buffer is split at the end of each line-segment.
 The overlapping line-segments are then buffered while retaining the remaining disjoint lines.

-Adjacent points are identifed, typically within a 1x1 pixel square, based on proximity within the raster image coordinate system.
+After thinning, we convert the skeleton back to vectors by connecting adjacent pixels into segments and merging them into continuous lines.
 Line segments are then created by connecting these adjacent points.
-These points are combined, giving a continuous line geometry representing the simplified network.
+These segments are combined, giving a continuous line geometry representing the simplified network.
 Finally, a reverse scaling affine transformation is applied to return to the original coordinate system.

 3.2 Simplification via Voronoi polygons

+In contrast to skeletonisation, the Voronoi method remains in vector space until the end and derives centrelines from buffered boundaries.
 Voronoi simplification takes the buffered network segments and converts them into a set of points.
 The edges of these buffers are then segmented into sequences of points.
-From these sequences, a centre-line is derived based on a set of Voronoi polygons that cover these points.
+From these sequences, a centreline is derived based on a set of Voronoi polygons that cover these points.
+For more detail on segmentation and Voronoi simplification see the Appendix.
 This approach facilitates the creation of a simplified network representation by focusing on the central alignment of the buffered lines.
+For examples of the resulting outputs, see the “Voronoi” column of Figure 2 (Otley: top row; Armley: bottom row).

 Figure 2: Original and simplified versions of the Otley Road (top) and Armley Road (bottom) networks.
-From left to right: original network, skeletonized network, Voronoi simplified network.
+From left to right: original network, skeletonised network, Voronoi simplified network.

 3.3 Post-Processing

-Both skeletonization and Voronoi simplified networks require post-processing to remove unwanted knots, short segments at intersections, resembling tangled knots.
+Both skeletonisation and Voronoi outputs require post‑processing to remove ‘knots’ (short, tangled segments that form near intersections).
 To remove these features, short segments are clustered together, and a central point for each cluster is determined.
 The end-points of longer lines that connect to these segment clusters are then realigned to the cluster’s central point, as illustrated in the Methods appendix.

 An additional optional stage is to simplify the network further by removing vertices that are not essential for the network’s connectivity, resulting in a primal network that captures the essential connectivity and layout of transport routes.
 The primal network is thus composed of direct lines connecting start and end points, representing a high level of simplification that prioritises the network’s structure and compression.